Home / Focused Guides / Back to School Guide / Tips for Easing Back-to-School Anxiety from Main Line & Philly Experts

 To reduce stress, improve school adjustment, and help your child handle the myriad emotions that come with the end of summer, Valerie Braunstein, Psy.D., founder and CEO of Philly Psychology, suggests taking the following steps before school begins:

-• Reestablish bedtime and mealtime routines.
+• Reestablish back-to-school bedtime and mealtime routines.

 • Arrange get-togethers with classmates to maintain social connections.